rit-sse/WebsiteTheSSEquel/CONTRIBUTING.md

 - Documentation is updated
 - Story is moved to `Done`

+## Release Versioning

+Release Please reads Conventional Commits merged into `main` and maintains a release pull request.
+Use these commit types to communicate the release impact:

+- `fix: ...` produces a patch release (`1.2.3` -> `1.2.4`)
+- `feat: ...` produces a minor release (`1.2.3` -> `1.3.0`)
+- `feat!: ...`, `fix!: ...`, or a `BREAKING CHANGE:` footer produces a major release (`1.2.3` -> `2.0.0`)

+The release pull request updates the root `package.json`, `next/package.json`, `.release-please-manifest.json`, and `CHANGELOG.md`.
+Merging it creates the matching `v<version>` tag and GitHub Release.
+Do not manually create the tag or edit those version fields during the normal release flow.

+The workflow falls back to GitHub's built-in token, but release pull requests created by that token do not trigger other workflows.
+Configure the `RELEASE_PLEASE_TOKEN` Actions secret with a fine-grained token that can write repository contents, pull requests, and issues so generated release pull requests trigger the normal CI workflow.

+CI appends the short source commit as build metadata without changing version precedence, so version `1.2.3` is displayed as, for example, `v1.2.3+95feb0a`.

 ## Documentation Expectations

 If your change affects setup, deployment assumptions, dependencies, env vars, or team process: